LazyTown

-LazyTown (Latibær) is an Icelandic children's television series created by aerobics champion Magnús Scheving.
-The show was designed to encourage healthy lifestyles.
-The series was based on Scheving's stage plays Áfram Latibær! (itself adapted from a book that Scheving wrote in 1991) and Glanni Glæpur í Latabæ.
-Every episode was filmed in Garðabær.
+LazyTown (Latibær) is an Icelandic children's educational musical television series created by aerobics champion Magnús Scheving, who portrays the character Sportacus.
+Originally produced in English, it has been broadcast in dozens of languages globally.
+Designed to encourage healthy lifestyles, the series was based on Scheving's stage play Áfram Latibær!, itself adapted from a book that Scheving wrote in 1995.

-The series was commissioned by Nickelodeon in 2003, following the production of two stage plays and a test pilot.
-Originally performed in English, the show has been dubbed into more than thirty languages (including Icelandic) and aired in over 180 countries.
-The show combines live action, puppetry and computer-generated imagery, making it one of the most expensive children's shows ever made.
+The series was originally commissioned by Nickelodeon in early 2003, following the production of two stage plays and a test pilot.
+Originally performed in American English, it was later dubbed into thirty different languages and broadcast in over 180 countries around the world.
+It combines live action, puppetry and computer animation, making it one of the most expensive children's shows, with the cost per episode being over five times that of the average children's show.

-The first two seasons (fifty-two episodes) were produced from 2004 to 2007.
-LazyTown originally aired on Nickelodeon's Nick Jr. block in the United States, CBeebies and Nick Jr. in the United Kingdom and RÚV in Iceland.
-Turner Broadcasting System Europe acquired LazyTown Entertainment in 2011 and commissioned the third and fourth seasons. for a total of 26 new episodes, which premiered in 2013 on Turner's Cartoonito and later on Viacom's Channel 5.
+The first two seasons, consisting of fifty-two episodes, were produced from 2004 to 2007.
+LazyTown originally aired on Nickelodeon's Nick Jr. block in the United States and the United Kingdom and RÚV in Iceland.
+In 2011, Turner Broadcasting System Europe acquired LazyTown Entertainment and commissioned the third and fourth seasons.
+Consisting of twenty-six episodes, they premiered in 2013 on Turner's Cartoonito and later on Viacom's Channel 5, for a total of seventy-eight episodes and four seasons.
+LazyTown was also aired in the United States in the PBS Kids Sprout channel after it acquired the rights to the show.

-Multiple spin-offs were created, including stage productions and a short-format television program for younger children titled LazyTown Extra.
+Multiple spin-offs were created, including stage productions and LazyTown Extra, a short-form series for younger children.

 Plot

-The series follows an 8-year-old pink-haired girl named Stephanie, the newest resident of the LazyTown community.
-She has moved to LazyTown to live with her uncle, Mayor Milford Meanswell, and is surprised to learn that all of her neighbors lead inactive lifestyles.
-With the help of an above-average hero named Sportacus, she helps teach the other residents how to partake in more athletic pastimes.
-Her attempts are often nearly thwarted by Robbie Rotten, who prefers to lead a sluggish life and is agitated by the sudden boom of physical activity.
-On a regular basis, Robbie devises ill-judged schemes to make LazyTown lazy once again.
-However, his plans are never foolproof and always end with him losing.
+The series focuses on a town called LazyTown, where the residents spend most of their time being inactive and unmotivated.
+With help from hero Sportacus and newcomer Stephanie, they learn how to become more active and lead healthier lifestyles.
+They are opposed by the villainous Robbie Rotten, who prefers to lead a sluggish life and devises schemes to make LazyTown lazy.
+However, his plans, which, ironically, involve him becoming physically active, are never foolproof and always end in failure.

-Each of the children that Stephanie befriends embodies negative characteristics.
-Ziggy, who is kind-hearted and wants to be a superhero when he grows up, has an unbalanced diet devoid of fruits and vegetables.
-Pixel is a reclusive inventor who spends too much time on his computer.
-Stingy has a self-centered attitude and is possessive of nearly everything in town.
-Trixie is a troublemaker with little respect for rules and other people.
-As the series progresses, the characters become less lazy in favor of a healthier way of living which promotes such lifestyle to the audience watching to help with childhood obesity.
+Each of the children that Stephanie befriends embodies negative traits.
+Ziggy has an unbalanced diet devoid of fruits and vegetables, Pixel is very reclusive and spends too much time on his computer, Stingy is self-centered, selfish and possessive, and Trixie is a troublemaker and spoiled brat with little respect for rules and other people.
+As the series progresses, the characters become less lazy in favor of a healthier lifestyle.

 The program features a predominantly Eurodance soundtrack.
-Each episode features at least one original song and concludes with a different performance of "Bing Bang (Time to Dance)", which is sung by Stephanie.
-Many tracks are reworked versions of songs from the basis for Icelandic plays.
+Each episode features at least one original song and concludes with a performance of "Bing Bang", sung by Stephanie.
+Many tracks are reworked versions of songs from the original Icelandic plays.